codedman/100-days-of-code/r1-log.md

 ### R1D6 dec 24,2019

 Started the Basic CSS section.
 Completed 5/44 of the Basic CSS section of the freecodecamp curriculum.
 We move to the CSS planet!!

+### R1D7 dec 25,2019

+Still on the Basic CSS section.
+Completed 9/44 of the Basic CSS section of the freecodecamp curriculum.
+We move to the CSS planet!!